rdpeng/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```

+*There are 2304 rows that contain at least one missing value.*

 <br>

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 *For the sake of simplicity, I will just impute the mean number of steps of all intervals averaged across all days.*

 <br>

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.